aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 3

-We need some parts.
-Since we are going to be parsing strings we need some containers to put the parts of the strings in.
+Since we are going to be parsing strings, we need some containers to put the parts of the strings in.

-Also, we need to say how these containers are correct.

-Paste into the module the following code and then we will go over what it means
+Paste the following code into the moodule and then we will go over what it means.

 ```dafny